Kaelus/Rocky/README.md

 # How to run

 1. Setup a Connector-Cloudlet, a replication broker
-   - We support two types of the backend: dynamoDBLocal and dynamoDBSeoul
+   - We support two types of the backend in conf/rocky.conf for the parameter backendStorageType: dynamoDBLocal and dynamoDBSeoul
      - if testing with dynamoDBLocal, download dynamoDB first and then do the following in the dynamodb home
        - `java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb`
      - if using dynamoDBSeoul, one needs to appropriately setup the environment to use aws